PacktPublishing/Hadoop-2.x-Administration-Cookbook/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-Chapter 10 does not contains any code files
+Chapter 10 does not contains any code files.

 The code will look like the following:
 ```